 Oh, and as long as we were already in there touching the code, we went ahead and added support for animating the future wind and temperature layers too.

 Another issue we stumbled upon was in the documentation for the maps library.
 The method definition for setAnimationInterval( ) and getAnimationInterval( ) both contained typos regarding the units passed for the interval between images.
-The documentation stated that interval was in minutes, whereas it’s actually in seconds.
+The documentation stated that the interval was in minutes, whereas it’s actually in seconds.

 As we know from our own experiences with third-party software, something as silly as a copy and paste error like this can be really frustrating.
 We sincerely hope it didn’t cause too many sleepless nights.